luolingchun/flask-openapi3/docs/Quickstart.md

 python hello.py
 ```

-You will see the output:
+You will see the output information:

 ```